vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/deploy-license.md

         For the upload address of the license file for ecosystem tools, refer to the document of [Ecosystem tools overview](../20.appendix/6.eco-tool-version.md).

+## Renew a Nebula Graph Enterprise Edition license

+1. Email us at `inqury@vesoft.com` to apply for a new license file `nebula.license`.
+2. In `share/resources/` under the installation directory of each Meta service, replace the old license file with the new one.
+3. Restart Storage and Graph services.
+For information about how to restart services, see [Start Nebula Graph](manage-service.md).
+If your license expires within the buffer period (14 days by default), you do not have to restart Storage and Graph services.

+  !!! note

+        The Graph and Storage services are automatically stopped when your license expires beyond the buffer period after expiration.
+To ensure that the service is running properly, please renew your license in time.

 ## View the license

 - View the License file directly